Pink Beach & Long Beach in Komodo, What’s The Difference?

 You can reach both Pink Beach and Long Beach by boat, starting from Labuan Bajo.
 However, the route to Pink Beach is shorter due to its closer proximity.
 Furthermore, they are remote and unpopulated, so you will need to pack essentials like snacks, water, and sun protection before leaving Labuan Bajo.

-There are a few vendors that set up on Long Beach however if you want to grab a cold drink or a cup of instant noodles.
-For sustainability reasons however, we recommend you take anything you need in with reusable containers.
+Occasionally, small temporary vendors may set up in Long Beach; however, if you want to grab a cold drink or a cup of instant noodles.
+For sustainability reasons, however, we recommend you take anything you need in with reusable containers.

 We recommend checking up with your travel organizer before going to see if they provide everything or if you will need to arrange it yourself.